Saving money can seem hopeless. It can wreak havoc on your nerves. Not a spare dime to be had!

 If you don’t reach the first goal you set, all is not lost.
 Just set another goal, perhaps smaller.
 Never give up!

 The very first step to saving money is making that commitment to yourself.
 If you are not committed to changing your spending habits through making lifestyle changes, it may be a bit difficult to succeed.
+Before implementing any of the following tips, check with your spouse or significant other first.
+Sometimes ideas spark other ideas!

 If you are ready to make that commitment (it doesn’t have to be hard), let’s get to it!